 The bottom line: Personal loans are likely to become more popular

-As mentioned above, personal loans are the fastest growing category of debt in the United States and that trend is likely to continue into 2020.
+Personal loans is a growing category of debt in the United States and that trend is likely to continue.

-In fact, personal loans could become even more widely available going forward as the Federal Reserve Consumer Financial Protection Bureau, and several other financial agencies issued a joint statement encouraging lenders to consider alternative data -— besides just credit scores — in making decisions on loan approval.
+In fact, personal loans could become even more widely available since the Federal Reserve Consumer Financial Protection Bureau, and several other financial agencies previously issued a joint statement encouraging lenders to consider alternative data — besides just credit scores — in making decisions on loan approval.

 But while personal loans are a common and often affordable source of financing, borrowers should always do their due diligence and ensure they compare offers to find a loan with terms that are favorable for their situation.
 And, as always, borrowers should avoid taking on more debt than is necessary and should borrow for essential expenses only in order to keep interest costs down.